Ranga-Auaha-Ako/crowd-captions/docs/index.md

-Welcome to Crowd Captions.
-This project was developed over the course of one semester during a Computer Science capstone project at the University of Auckland, New Zealand.
+Crowd Captions helps improve the accessibility of content for those who cannot listen to the audio, and provides valuable resources for revision.
+By having everything transcribed automatically, the goal is that students will learn to write notes which are not taken verbatim.
+This will help encourage better note-taking and information processing, providing a more efficient way to study.

+# Read the user documentation

+You can view the user-facing documenation and watch the introduction video here: [crowdcaptions.notion.site](https://crowdcaptions.notion.site/)

 # Install the latest version

-If you'd just like to give this project a go, you can install it from https://bit.ly/crowdcaptions. **Note: This plugin from the download link above will only work on whitelisted courses within the University of Auckland domain: [auckland.au.panopto.com](https://auckland.au.panopto.com/)**.
+If you'd just like to give this project a go, you can install it from [bit.ly/crowdcaptions](https://bit.ly/crowdcaptions). **Note: This plugin from the download link above will only work on whitelisted courses within the University of Auckland domain: [auckland.au.panopto.com](https://auckland.au.panopto.com/)**.
 Currently, the following courses are part of the pilot for this tool:

 - MECHENG 222
 - ENGGEN 131